 We love the output quality of GoPro Hero 5, but this is a huge flaw.

 It’s clear that GoPro Hero 5 has a faulty design.
 Even if the doors indeed seal properly, there should be a mechanism in place to prevent leak due to small mistakes by the user.
 We’ve read that a strand of hair or speck of dirt can compromise the seal.
 This should’ve been foreseen and remedied before release.
-(The UPS guy who picked up Hali’s camera asked why there are so many returns for GoPro.)

 That saying, we are happy with GoPro’s customer service support and if there’s one thing that keeps our trust in this brand, it’s this.
 I was initially doubtful we’d be able to have it replaced, especially after we’d contacted iFix first (the one handling support in the Philippines) and was given a template reply — the unit should be within warranty period and service does not include water damage, thank you.
 If this happened to you too, we suggest contacting GoPro directly.
 GoPro’s customer support was able to help and accommodate us easily.